boilerb83/GoldBadge/README.md

 What would you like to do?

-Remove a door
-Add a door
+Remove a door OR Add a door
-> 1

 Which door would you like to remove?
 A5
 Door removed.